hageyahhoo/Agile2020/Agile2020.md

 ## 1. INTRODUCTION
-"LINE" is a free chatting and telecommunication service for smartphones that has released since 2011.
-Our company name is derived from this service.
+"LINE" is a free message, voice calls and video calls service for smartphones that has released since 2011.
+Our company name is derived from this service [3].

-After the first release, LINE Corporation has been increasing users and messages transferred rapidly and globally.
-Especially, high sound quality with free, and the "sticker" feature that we can send a variety of rich emoticons as a message attracted a lot of users.
+After the first release of “LINE”, LINE Corporation has increased its users and messages transferred rapidly and globally.
+Especially, its high-quality sound, and the "sticker" feature that we can send a variety of rich emoticons as a message attracted a lot of users.

 For adapting to the rapid growth of LINE, we have been improving LINE's architectures and code base iteratively.
-We chose "Microservice Architecture" [3] to earn scaling out, independent development, and fast delivery capabilities.
+We chose Microservice Architecture [4] to earn scaling out, independent development, and fast delivery capabilities.

-However, outages of LINE have also been increasing.
-Features, especially fintech ones like payments and banking, have been increasing dramatically.
-Troubles at "Integration Points" [4] among each Microservices have also been increasing.
-They mean increases of negative monetary impacts to LINE users.
+However, increase of Microservices has been causing increase of outages simultaneously.
+The more we expand business areas like fintech, the more troubles at Integration Points [5] among each Microservice increase.
+Negative impacts to LINE users and company's profits became measurable in 2017.

+LINE Corporation had struggling with solving these critical problems for themselves but failed.
+Because LINE Corporation was a strongly technology-oriented company and it didn't have a concept and experience of process improvement at that time.
+There were very few leaders and supporters to improve this situation.

-For reducing outages and improving product development processes, LINE Corporation decided to open new positions for a Scrum Master, a DevOps engineer, and an SET.
-I joined LINE Corporation as the first member of SET in 2017.
+Therefore, LINE Corporation had started looking for proper leaders externally.
+Evaluated over five years of my experiences and achievements as an Agile Coach and Test Automation engineer, I joined LINE Corporation as the first member of SET in September 2017.
 <br />
 <br />
 <br />